hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 The name can be an acronym or a meaningful name, but it cannot be the same name as any other recognized HED schema.

-The SCORE library, for example, is an acronym based on its derivation from the SCORE standard: Standardized Computer Based Organized Reporting of EEG.
+The *score* library, for example, is named for an acronym based on its derivation from the SCORE standard: Standardized Computer Based Organized Reporting of EEG.
-The LISA library, a language schema now in prerelease, is another acronym standing for LInguistic Stimuli Annotation.
+The *lisa* library, a language schema now in prerelease, has a name representing the acronym LInguistic Stimuli Annotation.
-A good name for a schema with vocabulary describing simulated driving experiments might be DRIVE.
+A good name for a schema with vocabulary describing simulated driving experiments might be *drive*.

 ## Creating your schema